google/opencasebook/trademarks.md

     trademarks with permission, would they be contractually bound to observe the rules the foundations have placed on how their trademarks may be used?

-1. The Linux Foundation's Trademark Usage Guidelines include "a few specific rules that [the Linux Foundation] ask[s] everyone to follow when using trademarks owned by The Linux Foundation."
-What is the legal significance of this precatory wording?

 1. Would all of the actions proscribed by the Linux Foundation's Usage Guidelines constitute prima facie grounds for a trademark infringement suit?